tungsten-ai/docs/docs/index.md

 ## Take the tour
-### Require only a few lines of Python codes to containerize a model
+### Build only with a few lines of Python codes
-You don't have to write a DockerFile or any complex configuration file.

-Define a Tungsten model in ``tungsten_model.py`` like this:
+Tungsten does not require any complex configuration file for building.
+All you have to do is write a simple ``tungsten_model.py`` like below:
 ```python
 from typing import List, Tuple